UFC Vegas 106: Main Card Predictions, Best Bets, & Betting Odds

 Morales has a huge advantage on the feet, and we expect him to be able (and to want) to keep it there, especially against a jiu-jitsu expert like Burns.
 He will win that battle, but Burns has shown that he can tangle with the best of them, and his experience with high level strikers is something Morales does not have.

 We can’t bet on the near-40-year-old here, but the odds seem way out of whack in Morales’ favor as well.
-He may be undefeated, but betting apps are treating him like a champion in his first ever main event.
+He may be undefeated, but sportsbooks are treating him like a champion in his first ever main event.
 Burns will probably lose, but he will make it respectable by hanging in there for most if not all of those 25 minutes.

 Best Bet: Fight Total Rounds Over 3.5 (-120)